Logo-stateuniv

 Faculty

-A prestigious research institution, Vanderbilt employs many professors who have received and are receiving notable recognition in their fields.
-However, professors at Vanderbilt truly enjoy both the teaching and the research aspects of their profession.
-In fact, many professors choose Vanderbilt because it is a school where they can focus on teaching relationships in addition to conducting excellent research.
+A prestigious research institution, the university employs many professors who have received and are receiving notable recognition in their fields.
+However, professors here truly enjoy both the teaching and the research aspects of their profession.
+In fact, many professors choose to come here because it is a school where they can focus on teaching relationships in addition to conducting excellent research.
 To this end, almost all of the professors hold office hours, and they continually make themselves available via email, phone, or appointment.
-Vandy boasts a 9:1 student to faculty ratio; in contrast to many research universities, Vanderbilt can also boast that ninety-five percent of a typical undergraduate’s courses are taught by professors.
-With such personal attention, undergraduates never doubt that the faculty at Vanderbilt genuinely care about their students.

 StateUniversity.com has no official or unofficial affiliation with Vanderbilt University.